Leakage Inductance Considerations for Custom Transformers

 Preventing this inductance from carrying too much current and subsequently saturating the magnetic material led to the one design equation for a transformer.
 If the equation is satisfied, the transformer will not saturate.

-However, while this one equation must ALWAYS be satisfied, an additional consideration on the leakage of the transformer will guide the choice of core and hence number of turns.
+However, while this one equation must ALWAYS be satisfied, an additional consideration on the leakage of the transformer will guide the choice of core and hence a number of turns.
 The additional circuit element that must be added to the transformer model is leakage inductance, Ll, shown in red in Figure 2.

 Effect of the Leakage Inductance